You Are Not Starting Over

 Free download: Print the Retake Action Plan Checklist and check off each step as you work through the 14-day plan below.

-How to Read Your Score Report
+How to Read Your Result Report

-Step 1: List Your Below-Passing Areas
+Step 1: List the Weak Areas You Can Identify

 Step 2: Weight Them by Exam Importance